jhgarner/Xest-Window-Manager/xest-site/home.md

 actually creating the menus in your display manager, more work will be needed.
 Look at the Arch package and try to get the non-binary files into the right places.
-I can probably throw together a package for your distro if you send a message on the Matrix chat.
+I can probably throw together a package for your distro if you send a message on the Matrix chat or open an issue on Github.

-If you're interested in Xest, check out the user guide and join the Matrix chat.
+If you're interested in Xest, check out the user guide and join the Matrix chat!